How to pick care you feel safe leaving in your home with your child.

 Do some research.
 Ask for a list of references and CONTACT THEM.
 Make a list of questions for them, too.
 How old are the references?
 Were they ever concerned about safety?
 Why did the relationship end?
 You can ask for a drug test.
 Absolutely be sure to get a background check from a reputable source, like a private investigator - NOT an online database.
 We recommend...

 Provides thorough, detailed and verified background checks.
-Upon request, discounts are available for multiple background checks for hiring nannies, sitters or childcare.
+Discounts are available for multiple background checks for hiring nannies, sitters or childcare.
+Ask for the Nanny package pricing!

 Trust Your Gut.
 You have a lifetime of experience of what has been safe; that means you know when things are not safe, too.
 Concern, fear, intuition, apprehension, hesitation, or any unsure or unsettled feeling is your gut telling you something is not right.
 When it comes to safety your gut, not logic, will keep your family safe.